unikraft/loupe/README.md

 Redis, and iPerf3 [here](doc/PERF_METRICS.md).

 ### Generating Coverage

+You may be wondering what portion of the code a particular workload is exercising under a full Loupe analysis.
+Here is how to obtain a precise report.

 **Step 1**: Check the Dockerfile of the application.
 If it already contains a version of the software built with coverage, then proceed to step 2.
 Otherwise,